newrelic-experimental/nerd-days-v1/open-source-track/third-party-secrets/README.md

 A 60-minute workshop for understanding and utilizing Third Party Secrets in your New Relic Application.

-The material assumes some exposure to New Relic One programmability.
-Ex: NRU's Programmability 101 course.
+> **Note:** This session assumes some exposure to New Relic One programmability.
+(For example, [New Relic University's Programmability 101 course](https://learn.newrelic.com/series/webcasts/live-learncast-new-relic-one-programmability).)

----

-This workshop assumes you have **completed the following prerequisites:**

-## Prerequisites Checklist
+## Prerequisites

-1. Setup a free New Relic account
-2. Install the NR1 CLI
-3. Setup your Dev environment
-4. Build your sample app
-5. NPM install the Nr1-community component library
-6. Decide on which 3rd party service you want to fetch data from
+> **Important!** Please install software, create accounts, or follow any other instructions **before** attending this Nerd Days session.
+This will ensure that you're ready for the hands-on labs.
+We want you to spend your lab time learning, rather than setting up your environment.

 ### 1. Get a free New Relic Account